 Definition of Jet Stream

-A jet stream is a streamlined, rapid-moving air current located in the upper strata of Earth's atmosphere, usually at altitudes between 20,000 and 50,000 feet (6 to 15 kilometers).
+stream is a streamlined, rapid-moving air current located in the upper strata of Earth's atmosphere, usually at altitudes between 20,000 and 50,000 feet (6 to 15 kilometers).
 Propelled by the temperature differential between polar and subtropical zones, jet streams play an integral role in forming weather patterns and distributing heat and moisture around the planet.

 Two primary categories of jet streams exist: the